 - Build your YouTube channel

-Upload covers, original music, lesson etc. Whatever you feel like uploading that is of professional quality in both recording, mixing, performance and general value – go for it!
-YouTube is a standard go to place for anything music related.
-And to demonstrate the importance of it while also making your day I’ll be sharing Tom Bukovac’s channel – Nashville’s top session guitarist.
+Upload covers, original music, lesson, etc. Whatever you feel like uploading that is of professional quality in recording, mixing, performance, and general value – go for it!
+YouTube is a standard go-to place for anything music-related.
+And to demonstrate the importance of it while also making your day, I’ll be sharing Tom Bukovac’s channel – Nashville’s top session guitarist.
 You will thank me even if the only thing you learned from the Article was old Uncle Larry’s channel

 - Post consistently on your Instagram

-You can post your session work, share the songs you have played, play regularly technical difficult covers and also give insight of your daily life a remote session musician.
-Your client, especially millennials tend to check you on social media before anything else.
-If you give a “good vibe” and offer confidence and professionalism in your posts then it’s more likely that you will be hired.
+You can post your session work, share the songs you have played, play technically difficult covers regularly, and give insights from your daily life as a remote session musician.
+Your client, especially millennials, tend to check you on social media before anything else.
+If you give a “good vibe” while showing confidence and professionalism in your posts, then it’s more likely that you will be hired.

 - Content is king!

-You don’t have to be a YouTuber – but you need to start putting out videos and making a name for yourself online.
-I can be in the form of tutorial, covers, original music etc. Start with what you have and improve it.
+You don’t have to be a YouTuber – but you need to start posting videos and making a name for yourself online.
+I can be in the form of tutorials, covers, original music, etc. Start with what you have and improve it.

 – Build an awesome profile in online musician marketplaces